 But beyond that, you’ll need to know about the actual species you’re studying.
 The life of the ocean is pretty much everything in it.
 There are an estimated 700,000 to 1 million species of marine life, less than 300,00 of which we’ve identified, and marine biologists work to discover and catalog all these species.
 While oceanographers need to understand why the currents collect plastic in specific areas like the Great Pacific Garbage Patch, you’ll need to know what animals frequent those areas and what the impact of the plastic will be.

 Studying life in the ocean is wide-ranging and will require you to narrow down your field as much as an oceanographer would have to.
 Marine biologists also largely study how different organisms in the ocean interact with one another.
 You’ll learn about the differences between mega and microflora and fauna and choose what you want to study.
 Megafauna includes the large animals, everything from whales to some species of crabs.
 Microfauna are mostly microscopic, like zooplankton.
 Even at their tiniest, these animals have a massive impact on the health and wellness of the oceans, and some researchers spend their entire lives dedicated to them.

 As climate change progresses, marine biologists will be watching and learning as much as they can.
 They will have to try and determine which species are being impacted the fastest by the changing seas and try to protect them.
 They’ll be learning how to encourage coral reefs to grow faster and be hardier, as well as deal with invasive species.

 Oceanography vs Marine Biology: The Big Difference

-To sum up, the difference between both fields is pretty clear.
+To sum up, the difference between oceanography and marine biology is pretty clear.
 Marine biologists study things that live in the ocean.
 The bio in marine biology means “life.”
 Of course, the suffix -ology means “study of” and marine means “aquatic,” which is a broad term that means “all water systems like freshwater, brackish water and marine.”
 That gives you “the study of aquatic life.”